rockettheme/docs/Docs/joomla/templates/kirigami/demo.md

 Below, we will break down some of these elements and give you the information you need to know to recreate them on your own site using the Kirigami Template.

-Keep in mind that a lot of the detail that makes our demos look so good are the result of many hours of hard work by our team, and some of them will require a moderate level of experience working with the Joomla back end.
+Keep in mind that a lot of the detail that makes our demos look so good is the result of many hours of hard work by our team, and some of them will require a moderate level of experience working with the Joomla back end.
 We have added most of these elements into the template's core files in order to make them easily accessible without having to edit any code.

 >> NOTE: We recommend downloading a copy of the RocketLauncher whenever you are attempting to replicate demo content.
 This allows easy referencing, whether on your site in a subdirectory, development server, or on a localhost.
 This will allow you to see all of our demo content in context, making it easier to replicate.

 Module Settings
 -----

-Like any Gantry template, Kirigami allows you to assign modules to specific positions within selected overrides.
-This makes it possible to not only utilize the full power of the Gantry framework, but to make each area of your site uniquely suited to meet your user's needs.

 Below, you will find the module placement and settings for the various module positions as they appear on the front page of our demo.
 Not all of these position assignments are unique to the front page.